adrianpk/clio/docs/drafts/publisher.md

 ### Architecture: Publisher vs. Github Client
 The system will have two distinct components: a high-level `Publisher` and a low-level `GithubClient`.
 The `Publisher` is responsible for the publishing logic, while the `GithubClient` provides a generic, reusable interface for interacting with GitHub repositories (e.g., clone, commit, push).
 The `Publisher` will *use* the `GithubClient` to perform its tasks.
 The `GithubClient` itself will be agnostic to the concept of 'publishing'.

+## The "Temporary Directory" Approach

+Why we clone the repository into a temporary directory instead of just using the `html/` output folder directly?
+This is a deliberate design choice for a few key reasons:

+*   **It keeps things clean and predictable.** Every time we publish, we start with a fresh, empty copy of the destination repository.
+This means no leftover files from old builds and no risk of accidentally committing other project files.
+It's a clean slate, every time.

+*   **It prevents messing with your repo.** The publishing process is completely isolated from your local project.
+We don't have to worry about your own uncommitted changes, the branch you're on, or any other local Git state.
+It just works, without side effects.

+*   **It's more robust.** This approach makes the publishing process atomic.
+Either it all works and the changes are pushed, or it fails and the temporary folder is simply thrown away, leaving your project untouched.
+There's no in-between state.

+In short, it's a safer, more professional way to handle deployments, separating the build process from the publishing act itself.

 ## Build and Publish Workflow
 The overall process is orchestrated by a higher-level component that understands workspaces (`test`/`production`).
 This component provides the environment-specific paths to the publishing client, which remains agnostic.